telerik/xaml-docs/controls/raddocking/features/flyoutbehavior.md

     </telerik:RadDocking.FlyoutBehavior>
 {{endregion}}

->tip Runnable project with this example can be found in the [ClickFlyoutBehaviorWithAnimation](https://github.com/telerik/xaml-sdk/tree/master/Docking/ClickFlyoutBehaviorWithAnimation) SDK example.
+>tip A runnable project with this example can be found in the [ClickFlyoutBehaviorWithAnimation](https://github.com/telerik/xaml-sdk/tree/master/Docking/ClickFlyoutBehaviorWithAnimation) SDK example.